aceross/cinzo-syntax/README.md

 # Cinzo syntax
+[DEPRECATED] The styling in Atom has changed and this theme needs an update, don't know if I am going to get to it as I no longer use Atom.

 A dark, colourful syntax theme for Atom Editor.
 It's the first theme package I've created.
 Any feedback appreciated.